 Elizabeth Marcello works as a senior research analyst at Reinvent Albany, a nonprofit advocacy organization that works for a more open, accountable, and transparent New York State Government.
 Elizabeth has a master’s degree from Columbia University’s School of International and Public Affairs and a Ph.D. in urban planning from Columbia’s Graduate School of Architecture, Planning and Preservation.
 When she’s not working, you can find Elizabeth on her bike or hanging out with her cat, Drew.

-Michael Perles is an urban planner and organizer with an interest in permanently affordable and non-speculative housing alternatives, land use equity and environmental justice.
-He is a Project Manager at Hester Street, an urban planning, design and community development nonprofit where he assists community stakeholders and public agencies with capacity building, civic engagement, research studies, collaborative meeting facilitation, analysis of various levels of political processes and comprehensive urban planning technical assistance.
+Michael Perles is an urban planner and organizer interested in permanently affordable and non-speculative housing alternatives, land use equity, and environmental justice.
+He is a Project Manager at Hester Street, an urban planning, design, and community development nonprofit where he assists community stakeholders and public agencies with capacity building, civic engagement, research studies, collaborative meeting facilitation, analysis of various levels of political processes, and comprehensive urban planning technical assistance.
 He previously worked at the New York City Department of Housing Preservation & Development (HPD), WXY Studio, Philip Habib and Associates, and at the Columbia University Earth Institute.
 He serves on his local Community Board’s Land Use, Zoning and Housing committee and organizes to build tenant power with local and statewide housing justice organizations.
 Michael holds an M.S. in Urban Planning from Columbia University’s Graduate School of Architecture, Planning and Preservation and a B.A. in Environmental Studies from the University of Michigan.

 Deborah Rojas is the Founder and Principal of Rojas AP.
 With over fifteen years of work experience, Deborah has amassed an enviable catalog of clients and projects in her mission to improve the quality of life in New York City.
 Her passion for urban planning presented itself early in her career; she completed her Masters in Urban Planning at Hunter College in 2014 and established her firm in 2015.
-Her work explores the intersection between architecture and transportation planning in order to create functional spaces for community living.
-Her vigilance and forward-thinking mindset matched with her ability to consistently meet her client’s needs is unmatched in the industry.
-Her desire to serve her community led to her involvement in research projects sponsored by the Federal Transit Authority for the improvement of public participation in transportation planning.
+Her work explores the intersection between architecture and transportation planning to create functional spaces for community living.
+Her vigilance and forward-thinking mindset, matched with her ability to meet her client’s needs, is unmatched in the industry.
+Her desire to serve her community led to her involvement in research projects sponsored by the Federal Transit Authority to improve public participation in transportation planning.
 In 2010 her valiant work was recognized by the Transportation Excellence Awards when a project she was part of received an honorable mention.
 She is a member of the Young Transportation Professionals New York Chapter and part of the American Institute of Certified Planners.

 James Rubin, Ph.D., is a principal transportation planner and Acting Director of Market Research at MTA NYC Transit.
 He is a lifelong transit geek and an expert in transportation planning, travel behavior, transportation and land use, and both qualitative and quantitative research methods.
 He holds a Master of Urban Planning from Hunter College, a Master of Science in Transportation Engineering, and a Ph.D. in City and Regional Planning from the University of California, Berkeley.